groupby/gb-tracker-client/docs/event-types.md

 ## View product
-For sending details of which product (or SKU within a product) the shopper is viewing details of
+For sending details of which product (or SKU within a product) the shopper is viewing details of.

 ```typescript
 import {ViewProductEvent} from "./models";